 The lowest five levels of material hierarchy are called (from top to bottom)—Akash (Ether), Vayu (Air), Agni (Fire), Jala (Water), and Bhumi (Earth).
-These names are not directly related to the perceived objects we call water, air, earth, etc. These are rather levels of conceptual abstraction in any material system.
+These names are not the perceived objects we call water, air, earth, etc. These are rather levels of conceptual abstraction in any material system.
 Thus, for instance, Earth is the most detailed tier of description of a body.
 Water is the description of the same body at higher level of abstraction.
 Similarly, Fire, Air, and Ether, are successively more abstract descriptions of the same body.
 Just as in modern science we can explain a phenomena at the level of sub-atomic particles, or molecules, or cells, or organs, in the same way, Sāńkhya also describes the same reality at different levels of abstraction.
-The difference is that modern science is reductionist—i.e. it regards any abstract description to be merely a human convenience which has no real existence in nature, while Sāńkhya considers all these level as being materially real.
+The difference is that modern science is reductionist—i.e. it regards any abstract description to be a human convenience with no reality, while Sāńkhya considers all these level as being materially real.

 This is because the abstract precedes the details.
 Nature draws the outline of a picture before filling in the details.
 In other words, the organ exists before the cells exist.
 The cells exist before the molecules exist.
 And the molecules exist before the sub-atomic particles exist.
-These are all parts of a conceptual hierarchy in which the abstract precedes the contingent.
-We must note that the organ, the cell, or the molecules are also atomic objects, and yet they are “higher” not because they are physically bigger (as we imagine an organ to be) but because they are symbols of higher level meanings.
+These are parts of a conceptual hierarchy in which the abstract precedes the contingent.
+We must note that the organ, the cell, or the molecules are also atomic objects, and yet they are “higher” not because they are physically bigger but because they are symbols of higher level meanings.

 In that sense, Sāńkhya doesn’t claim the existence of a new reality that we might call “abstract concepts”.
 Rather it tells us that atomic objects are not physical entities.
 Some of these objects denote abstract concepts, while others denote detailed concepts.
 Which atomic object represents which level of meaning is not based on their physical properties but on their location in space.
 These locations are not at the same level in a linear space.
 Rather, locations themselves are higher and lower.
 Just like an ordinary man can get elected to the post of a President of a country, which is the “highest office”, similarly, an atomic object can occupy a “higher” location and thereby become an abstract object.
 Simply by sitting in the right chair, an ordinary person becomes the President.
 Similarly, by occupying the right position, an atomic object becomes a logically abstract entity.